mwangdakota/pages-uswds-jekyll/_timeline/step-3.md

 ---
-title: Preview the Project Pitch (optional)
+title: Preview the Project Pitch
 ---
 Preview the information we look for in a [Project Pitch]({{ site.baseurl }}/project-pitch/).